scylladb/scylladb/docs/operating-scylla/admin-tools/sstabledump.rst

              Please consider switching to :doc:`Scylla SSTable </operating-scylla/admin-tools/scylla-sstable>`.

 This tool allows you to converts SSTable into a JSON format file.
-SSTabledump supported when using Scylla 3.0, Scylla Enterprise 2019.1, and newer versions.
-In older versions, the tool is named :doc:`SSTable2json </operating-scylla/admin-tools/sstable2json>`.
 If you need more flexibility or want to dump more than just the data-component, see :doc:`scylla-sstable </operating-scylla/admin-tools/scylla-sstable>`.